International students walking together on campus

 What are the housing options for transfer students?

-Transfer students live off-campus.
+Transfer students live off campus.
 The Housing and Residential Communities office has many resources to help students find housing in the Tuscaloosa community.
 You can find more information by visiting the Off-campus Housing Resources page.